 6.5.4 Synchronization between audio and video

-Where ICT that provides two-way voice communication includes real-time video functionality, the ICT should ensure a maximum time difference of 100 ms between the speech and video presented to the user.
+Where ICT that provides two-way voice communication includes real-time video functionality, the ICT shall ensure a maximum time difference of 100 ms between the speech and video presented to the user.

+NOTE: Recent research shows that, if audio leads the video, the intelligibility suffers much more than the reverse.

+6.5.5 Audio indicator

+Where ICT that provides two-way voice communication includes real-time video functionality, the ICT should indicate the user who is talking at any moment.

 6.6 Alternatives to video-based services

 Where ICT provides real-time video-based communication and also provides answering machine, auto attendant or interactive response facilities, the ICT should offer users a means to access the information and carry out the tasks related to these facilities: